Azure/secrets-store-csi-driver-provider-azure/testing.md

 Add your secrets to a `secrets.env` file at the application `root` directory.

-1. Add all secrets related to the Azure Key Vault, Service Principal, and your Azure Subscription
+1. Add all secrets related to the Azure Key Vault, Service Principal, and your Azure Subscription.

+> By this point you should have 4 Objects in your Key Vault.
+2 Certs, and 2 Objects(Secrets and/or Keys).

     ```bash
     # secrets.env